New with 75th-anniversary edition:

 - Hudson's sergeant at 97 years old

 Bill Hudson landed on the small Pacific island of Iwo Jima in the first wave of troops, on February 19th, 1945.
 It was Hudson's first day of combat.
 It also happened to be the worst day of the toughest battle in the history of the United States Marine Corps.

 Hudson survived, unwounded, on that day and many more days of ferocious battle.
 His experiences taught him the art of war and how to survive when facing an enemy who could not be beaten, only killed.

 The noise was deafening, and the beach was full of smoke, devastation, wounded, mangled, and dead Marines.
 It was the most horrible sight I had ever seen in my life.

 Like most Los Alamos natives, Karen Tallentire now lives elsewhere.
-She has known Bill Hudson, her swim teacher and a fellow runner, for as long as she can remember.
-Like him, she has experienced Cornell engineering classes, military officer training, and Puerto Rico.
-Like almost everyone now alive, she has never experienced anything resembling Iwo Jima, so it seems appropriate instead to introduce the man who lived the story:
+She knew Bill Hudson, her swim teacher and a fellow runner, as far back as she can remember.
+Like him, she experienced Cornell engineering classes, military officer training, and Puerto Rico.
+Like almost everyone now alive, she never experienced anything resembling Iwo Jima, so it seems appropriate instead to introduce the man who lived the story: